Vietnam Coffee is Delightfully Different: A Coffee Cafe Tour in Hanoi

 Keeping an open mind is a requirement when you’re traveling.
 My first day in Hanoi, I met Thanh, she’s an independent tour guide based in Hanoi.
 I had no set plans for my first day and I let my tour guide plan my day, which ended up being a great decision.
 We walked around the Old Quarter where I learned about life in Hanoi, in addition to my first cup of Vietnam Coffee.
-If you’re not a Vietnamese coffee lover, you will be after trying some of the different ways it’s made in Vietnam.
+If you’re not a Vietnam coffee lover, you will be after trying some of the different ways it’s made in Vietnam.
 Life is about experiencing new things, especially for those traveling.

-I became a Vietnamese coffee lover with my very first cup of Vietnamese Egg Coffee.
+Once I tried Vietnam coffee I came to love it after my very first cup of Vietnamese Egg Coffee.
 A few days later I returned to the same cafe for a group coffee tour.
 More about that below… Keep in mind I am not a coffee expert, I just enjoy it.
 This article is about how travelers can enjoy the varieties that can be made with Vietnamese coffee, and the different ways it is served.
 I will also give you a little background about the history of Vietnamese coffee,read on…

 Recipes are below – Our tour guide Thanh, specializes tours around Hanoi: coffee, food, crafts and local sight-seeing around Hanoi.

 History of Vietnam Coffee